Robin Hood (2010 film): Cast

-In addition, Jonathan Zaccaï portrays King Philip of France.

 Production

 Development and pre-production

-In January 2007, Universal Studios and Brian Grazer's Imagine Entertainment acquired a spec script written by Ethan Reiff and Cyrus Voris, creators of the TV series Sleeper Cell.
+In January 2007, Universal Studios and Brian Grazer's Imagine Entertainment acquired a spec script written by Ethan Reiff and Cyrus Voris, creators of the television series Sleeper Cell.
 Their script portrayed a more sympathetic Sheriff of Nottingham and less virtuous Robin Hood, who becomes involved in a love triangle with Lady Marian.
 The writers received a seven-figure deal for the purchase.
 The following April, Ridley Scott was hired to direct the film, with Sam Raimi and Bryan Singer also considered for the position.
 Scott had attempted to get rights for himself and 20th Century Fox, but had previously collaborated with Grazer on American Gangster and signed on as director rather than a producer.
 Scott claimed two previous film adaptations of Robin Hood: The Adventures of Robin Hood (1938) and Robin Hood: Prince of Thieves (1991) had failed to hit the target, saying "the best, frankly, was Mel Brooks's Men in Tights (1993), because Cary Elwes was quite a comic".

 Scott's dissatisfaction with the script led him to delay filming, and during 2008 it was rewritten into a story about Robin Hood becoming an outlaw; at one point Crowe was even being considered for a dual role as both Robin and the Sheriff.
 Scott dropped the latter notion and Nottingham was retitled to reflect the more traditional angle.
 In June, screenwriter Brian Helgeland was hired to rewrite the script by Reiff and Voris.
 Producer Marc Shmuger explained Scott had a different interpretation of the story from "the script, [which] had the sheriff of Nottingham as a CSI-style forensics investigator".
 Scott elaborated the script, portraying the Sheriff of Nottingham as being Richard the Lionheart's right-hand man, who returns to England to serve Prince John after Richard's assassination.
 Though Scott felt John "was actually pretty smart, he got a bad rap because he introduced taxation so he's the bad guy in this", and the Sheriff would have been torn between the "two wrongs" of a corrupt king and an outlaw inciting anarchy.
 Locations were sought in North East England including Alnwick Castle, Bamburgh Castle and Kielder Forest.
 A portion of filming was intended to take place in Northumberland.
 As a result of the WGA strike, production was put on hold.